 Minnesota Vikings at Green Bay Packers (-9.5)

 Both teams were blown out last week, as the Vikings lost to the Bears and the Giants trounced Green Bay.
 The Packers will reportedly have Greg Jennings back in its lineup, further adding to the weapons on the offensive side of the ball.
 On the other side, Percy Harvin is out for the Vikings, which is a huge loss.
 The two big keys will be how Green Bay’s 11th ranked run defense handles Adrian Peterson and how the Packers’ offensive line can protect Aaron Rodgers.
 Rodgers and the Packers will be angry after last week’s loss, and should put up some points.
 I can’t see Ponder and the Minnesota pass game keeping up, especially without Percy Harvin.
 Playing at home in front of its passionate fans, Green Bay wins by double-digits.
 Packers cover.

 Indianapolis Colts at Detroit Lions (-4.5)

 The Lions have had a few extra days rest, but come off a tough overtime loss to the Texans.
 Mikel Leshoure is dealing with an ankle injury and is listed as questionable this week.
 The key for Indy’s defense will be to not let Calvin Johnson take over the game.
-Clearly, Stafford and Detroit – with the top-ranked pass offense in the NFL – will move the ball down the field, but the same seems likely for Andrew Luck and the Colts.
+Clearly, Stafford and Detroit – with the top-ranked pass offense in the NFL – will move the ball down the field.
+But the same seems likely for Andrew Luck and the Colts.
 Detroit’s pass defense has allowed 17 TD’s while intercepting just seven balls and allowing QB’s to post a 92.4 QB rating.
-That’s why it’s appears to be a likelihood that Indianapolis will keep this game close, and perhaps win it outright on the road.
-I’m taking the Colts.
+That’s why it’s likely that the Colts will keep this game close.
+Maybe even win it outright on the road.
+Give me Indy.

 KP’s Pick: Indianapolis